How to Transfer LLC Ownership in Connecticut

 If your LLC’s OA addresses transfer of LLC ownership, you are bound by those terms.
 If, however, your LLC doesn’t have an OA, or the OA doesn’t address a procedure for the transfer of ownership, the procedure defaults to applicable Connecticut law.

 Although some jurisdictions require an OA at formation of the LLC, Connecticut doesn’t.
 Nevertheless, having one in place is generally recommended.
 Having a well-drafted OA gives you the freedom and flexibility to create rules and procedures that work best for the particular needs and goals of your LLC.
 Don’t have an OA for your LLC?
-We can help you draft one with our Operating Agreement templates
+We can help you draft one with our Connecticut Operating Agreement

 Regardless of whether your LLC has an Operating Agreement, there are two generally accepted methods of transferring an LLC ownership interest without legally dissolving the entire LLC entity: (1) the partial sale (buyout), and (2) the full entity sale.